-Not only does a garage conversion allow you to make much better use of existing square footage without the need to extend, but it is also a project that creates minimum disruption to your living conditions whilst work is underway.
+A garage conversion is also a project that creates minimum disruption to your living conditions whilst work is underway.

-This beginner’s guide to garage conversions explains everything you need to know about converting your garage into a usable space, from costs and Building Regulations through to the best heating and plumbing choices for the new space.
+This guide explains everything you need to know about converting your garage into habitable space.

 Do I Need Planning Permission for a Garage Conversion?